Climate Suitability Map

-The SAFARIS team used a climate suitability model for tomato leafminer occurrence in the continental United States to support CAPS survey planning.
-The model predicts the suitability of an area for tomato leafminer occurrence based on the likelihood of three favorable climate conditions for the disease occurring using tools and data within SAFARIS.
+The SAFARIS team used a climate suitability model for false codling moth occurrence in the continental United States to support CAPS survey planning.
+The model predicts the suitability of an area for false codling moth occurrence based on the likelihood of favorable climate conditions for the pest occurring using tools and data within SAFARIS.
 The detailed method used in this assessment is described here

 01/16/13: The large plastic delta trap has been approved as another trap option for surveying for Thaumatotibia leucotreta

 .
 The wing trap and large plastic delta trap are the preferred traps.